Court Rules

 Communication ProtocolMandatory

-Telephone calls to chambers are generally prohibited except for emergencies in civil cases.
+Telephone calls to chambers are generally prohibited except for emergencies; pro se parties must call the Pro Se Office instead.

 Phone